leannenorthrop/classical-tibetan/Stuff.TODO.md

 - [ ] Restest contribute mode re json ☐

 ## Games
-- [ ] Guess the colour in wylie/uchen input  ☐
+- [x] Guess the colour in wylie/uchen input  ✔
 - [ ] Sodoku in uchen numerals ☐
 - [ ] Simple maths in uchen numbers ☐
 - [ ] Guess the word variation on hangman ☐